 The Sauce

-What I love about this pasta is that a classic Alfredo sauce gets mingled with the Cajun spices, the chicken is coated in.
+What I love about this pasta is that a classic Alfredo sauce gets mingled with the Cajun spices the chicken is coated in.
 This brief exposure turns it slightly spicy and orange in colour.
 Very pretty to look at and delicious to eat!

 Recipe Tips and Notes

 - I recommend cutting up chicken in small pieces as it drastically speeds up the process of cooking.
+Cut them in approximately equal sizes so the pieces cook at the same pace.

-- Fettuccine and linguine pasta are the most suitable to be paired with creamy sauces, however don’t let it stop you if you have another pasta shape in mind!
+- Fettuccine and linguine pasta are the most suitable to be paired with creamy sauces.
+However don’t let it stop you if you have another pasta shape in mind!

 - Finally do reserve some pasta water for mixing into the sauce.
 Pasta has an amazing ability to absorb liquid.
 One minute you have enough sauce and a few moments later it might look dry.
 This is where that reserved pasta water comes in handy for a loose and luscious sauce!